kub-berlin/formularprojekt/README.md

 ## Extract backgrounds

-If a page in a form contains relevant lines or graphics, it is included in this project as a background image.
-It should be a PNG file without the original margins, ~610px x 900px in size.
-It should be named `bg-{i}.png` where `{i}` is the number of the page, starting with 0.
+If a page in a form contains relevant lines or graphics, it is included in this project as a background image located in `static/forms/`.
+It should be a SVG file without the original margins.
+It should be named `bg-{i}.svg` where `{i}` is the number of the page, starting with 0.

 One way to get those background images is to open a PDF in inkscape and removing all text from it.
 Please leave all structural information (e.g. 1, 1.1, 1.1.2, A, B) intact as they help with orientation.

 ## Annotate forms